F3real/F3real.github.io/content/blockhain_ctf.md

 [2]:  0000000000000000000000000000000000000000000000000000000000000005
 [3]:  456f733932000000000000000000000000000000000000000000000000000000
 ```
-First we have  function ID, this is just first 32 bytes of sha256 of function name and parameter types.
+First we have  function ID, this is just first 32 bits of sha256 of function name and parameter types.
 We can calculate it using web3.js:

 ~~~javascript